cckuqui/APIs-exercise/README.md

 ### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.
 First image retrived from OpenWeatherMap site on 07/08/2020.